-Upon completion of the Chemistry major, students will be able to:
+Upon completion of the Chemistry major, students will be able to perform the following:

 1. Identify, describe, and explain the basic terminology, concepts, methodologies and theories used within chemistry (Content).

 2. Analyze information and develop reasoned based solutions to problems using the processes and applications of scientific inquiry using ethical behaviors (Critical Thinking).